-Within the defined local retail centre in East Street (as identified on Map 4), retail and other A class or similar sui generis uses appropriate to a local centre will be supported.
+Within the defined local retail centre in East Street (as identified on Map 4), retail and other E class or similar sui generis uses appropriate to a local centre will be supported.
 Any physical alterations should ensure that there is an active frontage that enlivens the streetscene, and make suitable provision for customer parking.

-Development proposals to improve the provision of community facilities (including those listed below and shown on Map 3) will be supported, and every effort should be made to work with the local community and relevant authorities to investigate potential solutions to avoid any loss:
+Development proposals to improve the provision of community facilities (including those listed below and shown on Map 3) will be supported.
+Every effort should be made to work with the local community and relevant authorities to investigate potential solutions to avoid the loss of any of the following facilities: